Hospitality and Tourism

 Upon successful completion of this program, students will be able to:

-- Demonstrate a variety of hands-on skills needed in the industry
+- Illustrate a variety of practical skills required for the hospitality industry